AstarNetwork/growth-program/ui-tester-dao.md

  ## Guide For Participants
  1. See the testing schedule [HERE](https://docs.google.com/spreadsheets/d/1wVtQ5zMVJYgQaXrQE88lm6zfIqZRu-S-e4fRRGWDGws/edit?usp=sharing)
  2. Use this test report [FORM](https://forms.gle/FdQ46oLYU2udUGr76).
+ 3. DO NOT use your main wallet to test.
+Create a new wallet for testing purpose.
- 3. Do not start the testing until your are notified in the Ambassador Telegram group.
+ 4. DO NOT start the testing until your are notified in the Ambassador Telegram group.
- 4. You need to report your participation in the monthly contribution report.
+ 5. You need to report your participation in the monthly contribution report.

 ##
 Updated on the 27th July 2023